bloominstituteoftechnology/web-module-project-reducer/README.md

 #### Task 8: Add in memory functions from scratch.
 > *Congratulations!
 You have gone through the entire process for adding an action to your app!
 Now, see if you can follow the same process (reducer case => action creator => UI connection) for the following app features.
 IN EACH CASE, ALWAYS TEST THAT YOUR FEATURE WORKS BEFORE PROCEEDING FORWARD.*

-* [ ] When `M+` is pressed, the state's current memory value should be set to the current total value.
+* [X ] When `M+` is pressed, the state's current memory value should be set to the current total value.
 Test by seeing the result of memory in the UI.
-* [ ] When `MR` is pressed, the state's current total value should be set to the current total value applied to the current memory value (See the APPLY_NUMBER case).
+* [X ] When `MR` is pressed, the state's current total value should be set to the current total value applied to the current memory value (See the APPLY_NUMBER case).
 Test by adding a value to memory and then seeing if the total updates correctly when pressed.
-* [ ] When `MC` is pressed, the state's current memory value should be set to zero.
+* [X ] When `MC` is pressed, the state's current memory value should be set to zero.
 Test by adding a value to memory and then seeing the memory value reset to zero when pressed.

 ### Task 3: Stretch goals